yalogica/ifolders/readme.txt

 = Does the plugin modify the uploads directory? =
 No. The folders created by our plugin are virtual folders, so the WordPress uploads directory remains intact, as do its contents in the form of media files.

+= Where is the developer version hosted? =
+The developer version is avalible [here](https://github.com/yalogica/ifolders).

 = I'd like access to more features and support.
 How can I get this? = You can access additional features and support by visiting the CodeCanyon website and [purchasing the pro version](https://1.envato.market/getifolders).
 By purchasing the plugin, you get access to the full version of the iFolders WordPress plugin, automatic updates and support.